ysyk2021/understanding-the-legal-and-regulatory-landscape-of-compensation-management/src/chapter-3-2.md

-Chapter X: Federal and State Compensation Laws and Regulations
+Federal and State Compensation Laws and Regulations
 ==============================================================

 In the field of compensation management, understanding the legal and regulatory framework is essential for organizations to ensure compliance and implement fair and equitable compensation practices.
 This chapter explores the key federal and state laws and regulations that govern compensation management.
 We delve into their scope, requirements, and implications for employers and employees.